dodad-2/XSplitScreen/README.md

 instasnipe

 - Extra special thanks to my son: the best splitscreen partner in the world
-- Finally, if you want to support the mod please visit https://www.patreon.com/user?u=84145799 to leave a tip!
+- Finally, if you want to support the mod please visit [Patreon](https://www.patreon.com/user?u=84145799) to leave a tip!

 ## Changelog

+**2.0.7**

+- Cleaned up logging
+- Aligned reset button
+- Updated README

 **2.0.6**